invpe/gridshell/Documentation/README.md

 # Read about UPF
 Read about the User Performance Factor on the grid and its impact to the overall performance.

+# Read about GIP
+Read about the Grid Improvement Proposal